reinerttomas/symfony-game/README.md

 > Factory is just a class whose job is to create another class.
 It, like the builder pattern, is a creational pattern.

+Game example

+> TODO

 If we create interface for builder class we can provide different builders by business logic.
 Result its same, we can create character object.
-Thanks to dependency injection we can get any services from container-

 ```php
 class CharacterBuilderFactory